Blurred background with gradient colors of pink, yellow, green, and blue.

 Inside the world your leaders are navigating now

-Before coaching, I spent over a decade in high-pressure, performance-driven environments where leadership capability directly impacts revenue, retention, and delivery.
-I saw what it costs when support doesn’t keep pace with expectations.
+I spent 11 years inside Data & AI talent markets, in environments where leadership capability directly drove revenue, retention, and delivery.
+I watched what happens when support doesn't keep pace with expectations, and built Climb Up because I saw that pattern too many times to ignore

 11